-With the world turned upside-down by the Covid-19 pandemic and the public health order enforcing social distancing behaviours, it’s more challenging than ever to keep our pets active, not to mention entertained.
+With the world turned upside-down by the Covid-19 restrictions and the public health order enforcing social distancing behaviours, it’s more challenging than ever to keep our pets active, not to mention entertaining.

 Adapting to lockdown life has been hard for us, so just imagine how confused your dog is.
 He’s probably not complaining that your home all day, but his normal routine has been thrown totally out of whack.
 So what can you do to bring a small amount of normalcy back to his routine, and yours?

 Social distancing may be limiting, but it doesn’t make exercising your dog, or yourself, impossible.
 You just need to find new ways of keeping your pal both physically and mentally active.

 Staying home when possible, and social distancing practices are recommended, but what does this mean for your dog?
 Dog’s are social creatures, so how can you meet his need to explore and play while still conforming to the lock down rules?